To add more RAM to your PC, you must first learn how much RAM your motherboard can support – total and per slot.

 - The frequency of RAM supported

-- Whether it supports Single, or Multichannel memory (Dual Channel is most common).
+- It supports single or Multichannel memory (Dual Channel is most common).

 - Whether it supports Error Correction Code (ECC) Memory (Used by Servers)

-And plenty of other stuff like whether it can be overclocked, whether it support XMP profiles etc.
+And plenty of other stuff like whether it can be overclocked, support XMP profiles, etc.

 Reading The Motherboard/PC’s Specsheet for RAM

-Another very important bit of information it gives is the type of memory it supports.
-In the case of this motherboard it is DDR4.
+Another vital information it gives is the type of memory it supports.
+In the case of this motherboard, it is DDR4.

-It also tells you that it has 4 x DIMM or 4 memory slots.
-Given the fact that it can support a maximum of 128 GBs of RAM, we can ascertain that each slot would be able to occupy a single stick worth 32 GB each.
+It also tells you that it has 4 x DIMM or four memory slots.
+Given the fact that it can support a maximum of 128 GB of RAM, we can ascertain that each slot would be able to occupy a single stick worth 32 GB each.

-Additionally, you can see that if you have newer AMD CPU, then the maximum RAM frequency the motherboard can support is 4600 MHz (overclocked).
+Additionally, you can see that if you have a newer AMD CPU, the maximum RAM frequency the motherboard can support is 4600 MHz (overclocked).

-Of course for this method to work, you need to know the motherboard make and model.
-Otherwise you will not be able to search it up online especially if you have misplaced the manual.
+Of course, for this method to work, you need to know the motherboard make and model.
+Otherwise, you cannot find it online if you misplaced the manual.